splicebox/PsiCLASS_paper/README.md

 	Copyright (C) 2018- and GNU GPL by Li Song, Liliana Florea

-## Commands for running different tools:
+## Commands for running the tools:
 PsiCLASS: Assume the bam files are listed in the file "bamlist"

 	psiclass --lb bamlist